open-energy-transition/Awesome-Electrical-Grid-Mapping/README.md

 * [AI for Transmission Grid Mapping: Methodology & Use Cases](https://www.youtube.com/watch?v=h6Ct5AtC1Bo)
 * [The Power of YouthMappers: Shining a Light on the Movement](https://www.youtube.com/watch?v=xWOqYtv6skI)
 * [OpenGridMap pecha kucha style presentation](https://www.youtube.com/watch?v=55X_-eVRUR8)

+## Grid Extraction, Transformation and Integration Tools
+* [PyPSA Grid Analysis](https://github.com/open-energy-transition/pypsa-grid-analysis) - Compares the PyPSA-Eur transmission grid database as well as the PyPSA-Earth transmission grid database for a selected region of 50 Hertz in Germany.
+* [earth-osm](https://github.com/pypsa-meets-earth/earth-osm) - Provides a Python API and a CLI interface to extract data for various infrastructure types, such as power lines, substations, and more.
+* [powerplantmatching](https://github.com/PyPSA/powerplantmatching/) - Set of tools to combine multiple power plant databases.

 ## Remote Mapping